johnbcarpenter/USC_IML404/notes_md/ML_ANN.md

 ![google deep dream](https://b2h3x3f6.stackpathcdn.com/assets/landing/img/blend/horizontal/dd.jpg)
 <sup>^ google's deep dream transforms an image via convolutional neural network algorithms (image from google)</sup>

-Google's Deep Dream (created in 2015 via one of their engineers Alexander Mordvintsev) helped to popularize the use of neural networks by artists.
-The software was designed to create dream-like images via "algorithmic pareidolia":
+Google's Deep Dream (created in 2015 via one of their engineers: Alexander Mordvintsev) helped to popularize the use of neural networks by artists.
+The software was designed to create dream-like images via _algorithmic pareidolia_:

 > The software is designed to detect faces and other patterns in images, with the aim of automatically classifying images.
 However, once trained, the network can also be run in reverse, being asked to adjust the original image slightly so that a given output neuron (e.g. the one for faces or certain animals) yields a higher confidence score.
-This can be used for visualizations to understand the emergent structure of the neural network better, and is the basis for the DeepDream concept
+This can be used for visualizations to understand the emergent structure of the neural network better, and is the basis for the DeepDream concept.
 <sup>^ [Wikipedia: DeepDream](https://en.wikipedia.org/wiki/DeepDream) </sup>

 You can do some pretty interesting things with the current version of [Google's Deep Dream Generator](https://deepdreamgenerator.com).